ilanlal/basic-telegram-bot-remastered/README.md

 ### Getting payments

-To handle payments using your Telegram bot, you can use one of the following code snippets.:
+To handle payments using your Telegram bot, you can use one of the following strategies:

 #### 1. Sending an Invoice